USEPA/workshops/lessons/basic_spatial_analysis.md

 - [Exercise 3.3](#exercise-33)

 ## Explore and manipulate
 The greatest thing about the `sf` objects is that the tricks you know for working with data frames will also work.
 This is becuase `sf` objects are data frames that hold the geographic information in a special list-column.
 In addition to being data frames, `sf` was designed to work with the [`tidyverse`](https://tidyverse.org) and are organized as [tidy data.](http://vita.had.co.nz/papers/tidy-data.html)  This allows us to subset our spatial data, summarize data, etc. using the tools in the `tidyverse`, most notabley `dplyr`.
-If you haven't worked with spatial data in R the "old way", then you can't fully appreciate how much this should:
+If you haven't worked with spatial data in R the "old way", then you can't fully appreciate how much this should completely:

 ![](https://media.giphy.com/media/3o7TKSjRrfIPjeiVyM/giphy.gif)